 - Address: Adamič-Lundrovo nabrežje 6, 1000 Ljubljana

 Go Cafe Hopping

+If you’re wondering what to do in Ljubljana consider taking a chill to drink some coffee.
 The city center is brimming with cafes serving up the local specialty drink, a white coffee.
 You’ll find the majority of coffee shops and cafes along the river with outdoor seating.
 As you stroll around the city it becomes hard to resist sitting outside with the beautiful waterfront.

 The white coffee may not be for coffee aficionados, but it’s a shot of espresso topped with lots of milk and frothy foam.
 Pair the white coffee with a tasty cake and the European café culture is alive and well here.

 The only real problem is the abundance of cafes, so how do you choose?
 We took a break from our backpacking adventure around Europe and spent a week hopping around the city center’s cafes.
 You can read more about our favorite coffee shops in Ljubljana here.

 Though rich in history and tradition, Ljubljana has a lot to offer those who’d like to learn more about its contemporary history too.
 If that sounds like you, then the National Museum of Contemporary History should be on your itinerary.